Discipline vs Motivation: Why One Always Wins

 What to Do Instead of "Finding Motivation"

 Pick one behavior.
 Not five.
 One.
 Put it on a fixed schedule, same time every day if possible, because time is the cheapest cue available.
 Attach it to something you already do, the way coffee triggers checking your phone.
 Add a stake you genuinely don't want to lose: money, a social commitment, a public streak, anything with real weight.
+Some people use a daily cold shower as their discipline rep for exactly this reason: it is scheduled, binary, and never something you feel like doing.

 Then ignore how you feel about it.
 That last part is the whole trick.
 You don't need to want to do it.
 You just need to do it, and keep doing it, until your brain stops asking for a vote.